Fabric Collage under a Sheer

 pieces of hand-painted and commercial black silk (pre-pressed).
 For stabilisation, they

 might have been either triple-starched* or lined with Lanier* before cutting.
-In painting
+I prefer

-terms, the sheer-covered collage becomes the under-painting or blocking-in.
+In painting terms, the sheer-covered collage becomes the under-painting or

 I compose the collage on a piece of fusible Pellon larger than the finished